Clerk of the Privy Council (Canada)

 The clerk of the Privy Council (greffier du Conseil privé) is the professional head of the Public Service of Canada.
 As the deputy minister for the Privy Council Office (the prime minister's department), the clerk is the senior civil servant in the Government of Canada and serves as the secretary to the Cabinet (secrétaire du Cabinet).

+Michael Sabia has been the 26th clerk of the Privy Council since July 7, 2025.
+The clerk is a Governor-in-Council appointment made on the advice of the prime minister.
 The role of the clerk is nonpartisan; clerks may serve multiple prime ministers and do not belong to any political party.
 As the secretary to the Cabinet, the role provides impartial advice to the ministry and oversees the advice and policy support given to Cabinet and its committees.
 As head of the public service, the clerk is responsible for other deputy ministers and the provision of non-partisan, expert advice to the government as a whole.

-The clerk is a Governor-in-Council appointment made on the advice of the prime minister.
-On March 1, 2021, Prime Minister Justin Trudeau announced that Janice Charette would serve as interim clerk of the Privy Council as of March 9, 2021, as incumbent Ian Shugart underwent cancer treatment.
-She was permanently named to the position on May 25, 2022.

 In the provinces and territories, the equivalent position of senior public servant is called the cabinet secretary or clerk of the executive council (in French, secrétaire du conseil exécutif or greffier du conseil exécutif, respectively).